Atlas Cube are:

 The next months led to the concepts for further compositions, eventually forming the songs for the EP.
 Ideas were drawn out, twisted and intertwined, revised, and sometimes tossed.
 The dominant concepts eventually distilled out: How can ideas and images, such as the hometown of Regensburg or the course of a relationship over the four seasons of a year, be described in instrumental music?
 How can odd-metered motives be made to groove and feel smooth?
 How can different sections and motives be coupled over the course of a song?
 How can the extended ranges of 7 string guitar and 6 string bass be applied?
 What happens if you fuse influences of different musical genres?
 By releasing themselves from the confines of optimized vocal rock, or even allocation to specific musical genres, Atlas Cube have cleared out a framework in which these questions can be explored.

-At the end of 2014, the band was ready to head to Stefan Lang's K-Langwerkstatt studio in Mitterfels, leading to the release in October 2015.
-The effort war expanded upon with the single "A Change in Time" in 2016, featuring 2 brand new songs.
-Currently, Atlas Cube are in the composition phase for the next batch of stylistic exploration - stay tune for more material in 2017!
+At the end of 2014, the band was ready to head to Stefan Lang's K-Langwerkstatt studio in Mitterfels, leading to the release of their eponymous debut EP in October 2015.
+The effort war expanded upon with the single "A Change in Time" in 2016, featuring 2 songs expanding the initial material's stylistic range.